samuelhorwitz/regres/README.md

 }
 ```

 First of all you may notice there is `console.log` support.
 If you've used PLV8 you are aware that you generally have to use `plv8.elog` instead.
 This project includes all the typical `console` functions wrapping `plv8.elog` (`log`, `info`, `warn`, `error`, and `debug`).
-This should make portability easier and logging not so much of a "wait what's the other syntax" concetration-breaking endeavor.
+This should make portability easier and logging not so much of a "wait what's the other syntax" concentration-breaking endeavor.

 Besides that though there is an ES7 decorator at the top of the function.